CDRT/mk_docs/docs/ref/bios/settings/thinkpad/password.md

     Possible options:

-    - **Disabled** - passwords can be from 1 to 128 symbols.
+    1. **Disabled** – passwords can be from 1 to 128 symbols.
 Default.
-    - 4 characters
+    2. 4 characters.
-    - 5 characters
+    3. 5 characters.
-    - 6 characters
+    4. 6 characters.
-    - 8 characters
+    5. 8 characters.
-    - 9 characters
+    6. 9 characters.
-    - 10 characters
+    7. 10 characters.
-    - 11 characters
+    8. 11 characters.
-    - 12 characters
+    9. 12 characters.

     !!! note ""
         If a supervisor password is set, you cannot change the minimum length until you log in as a supervisor.